Solar Roof Tiles Cost

 FAQs

-The number solar tiles required will depend on the amount of electricity you hope to generate from them.
+The number of solar tiles required will depend on the amount of electricity you hope to generate from them.
 So the number you need will depend on your general energy usage so will be affected by the number and type of electrical appliances that you have and the number of occupants.

 Solar tiles will work all year round but they will produce much less electricity in the darker, winter months (typically around 20% of the energy produced in the summer).
 Many homes with solar tiles or panels will actually sell electricity back to the national grid during the summer months!